-1 Boards may want to consider having some meetings over the course a year that totally depart from the usual "business" or "fiduciary" agenda, including strategic planning discussions and meetings with stakeholders.
+1 Boards may want to consider having some meetings that totally depart from the usual "business" or "fiduciary" agenda, including strategic planning discussions and meetings with stakeholders.
 The kind of thinking required for effective oversight and policy decisions is not the same as what is required for more creative, prospective discussion; mixing the two often does not work well.

 2 Four or five items should be routinely on the board's 'business meeting' agenda: review and approval of the agenda; approval of minutes of the previous meeting; financial report (although not necessarily every meeting), report of the executive director.
-While it is good to follow up on actions decided at the previous meeting), report of the executive director.
-While it is good to follow up on actions decided at the previous meetings, keep in mind that "business arising from the minutes", is not a strategic or mission-focused category.
-In the same vein, take "correspondence" off the agenda too as a routine item.
-Some regular agenda items can be handled as a "consent agenda" within the main agenda that allows the board to approve a group of things together without discussion or individual motions.
+While it is good to follow up on actions decided at the previous meetings, keep in mind that "business arising from the minutes", "is not a strategic or mission-focused category.
+In the same vein, take "correspondence" off the agenda as a routine item.
+Some agenda items can constitute a "consent agenda" within the main agenda which allows the board to approve a group of things together without discussion or individual motions.
 This usually includes the acceptance of the agenda, minutes of the previous meeting as well as matters debated previously and only in need of approval.
-A "consent agenda" can free up a few minutes to a half hour for more substantial discussion on other matters.
-Information on "consent agenda" is easily found on the internet
+A "consent agenda" can free up a few minutes to a half hour for more substantial discussion.